OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-28.md

 ## Ezekiel 28:8

 > They will bring you down to the depths,
-> and you will meet a violent end
+> and you will die violently
 > in the heart of the seas.

 ## Ezekiel 28:9